Many people across the nation have a 650 credit score and are concerned about how it affects their lives.

 At least, that's what people used to think about this situation.
 However, the world of renting has changed a lot, and those with a 650 credit score aren't in an untenable position.
 In fact, they may be able to get an incredible apartment with only a little bit of work.
 That said, there is a strong chance that their credit score will make it more difficult for them to find a living situation that meets their needs.

-As a result, it is essential to know how to approach this situation in a way that guarantees success.
-The following information has been compiled from several credit experts and will help those with a 650 credit score get the apartment that they want.
+As a result, it is essential to know how to approach this situation to guarantee success.
+The following information has been compiled from several credit experts and will help those with a 650 credit score get the apartment they want.
 Even better, it can help these individuals improve their rating by giving them the chance to impress credit reporting bureaus with positive payment behaviors.

 A 650 Credit Score Renting An Apartment is Limiting But Not Devastating